Ram Chandra Paudel: Presidency (2023–present)

 Paudel was the candidate from Nepali Congress and its 10-party alliance for the 2023 presidential election, and was elected president on 9 March 2023, defeating former speaker Subas Chandra Nemwang of the CPN (UML).
 He disassociated himself from all party responsibilities and resigned as an active member of the Nepali Congress after being elected president.
 Paudel resigned as member of Parliament before assuming office as president on 13 March 2023.

 There were reports that Paudel had resigned as a result of the 2025 Gen Z protests.
 He denied those reports and the Nepali Army confirmed that Paudel did not resign.
 His official residence as president, the Rastrapati Bhawan, was also set ablaze during the protests.

 Personal life

-Paudel is married to Savita Paudel and the couple have five children: four daughters and one son.
+Paudel is married to Sabita Poudel, who became Nepal’s first First Lady. and the couple have five children: four daughters and one son.

 Publications

 Paudel is an active writer and his political and theoretical affairs are frequently published in national vernaculars, including: